-All products handled the email threats very effectively.
+Consequently, it's not a shock to see all products handle the email threats very effectively.
+Panda was notable in its struggle to handle these.
 By and large the malicious websites were also ineffective, although there were a few that evaded detection.
-Targeted attacks were also handled well but caused some problems for products from Malwarebytes and Trend Micro.
+Malwarebytes was particularly weak in handling these in comparison to the competition.
+Targeted attacks were also handled well by most but caused some significant problems for the products from Panda and MalwareBytes.